-DOWNERS GROVE, IL - The Illinois Tollway today launched around-the-clock Zero Weather Road Patrols to assist stranded customers during the severe cold weather and dangerous wind chills anticipated to continue into this week.
+DOWNERS GROVE, IL - The Illinois Tollway's around-the-clock Zero Weather Road Patrols are currently activated and assisting stranded customers during the severe cold weather and dangerous wind chills anticipated to continue into this week.

 The Illinois Tollway typically operates Zero Weather Road Patrols whenever temperatures or sustained wind chills fall below zero degrees.
-The 24-hour patrols search for drivers stranded in disabled vehicles and respond to calls that come in to 999 motorist assistance, Illinois Tollway dispatch or Illinois State Police District 15.
+The 24-hour patrols search for drivers stranded in disabled vehicles and respond to calls that come in to \999 motorist assistance, Illinois Tollway dispatch or Illinois State Police District 15.

-"The Illinois Tollway always puts its customers' safety first and is increasing patrols to offer a helping hand to drivers in need of assistance during the dangerously cold conditions," said Illinois Tollway Executive Director Greg Bedalov.
-"We ask drivers and their passengers to stay safe by remaining in their vehicles and calling 999 for assistance."
+"The Illinois Tollway puts customers' safety first and our crews are on patrol to offer a helping hand to drivers during the dangerously cold conditions," said Illinois Tollway Executive Director Greg Bedalov.
+"We also remind drivers to be alert to any vehicle on the side of the road with emergency or hazard lights flashing.
+When approaching vehicles with flashing lights, drivers should Give Them Distance by slowing down and changing lanes safely when possible."

-While the Illinois Tollway's Highway Emergency Lane Patrol (H.E.L.P.) trucks sponsored by State Farm run from 5 a.m. to 8 p.m., Monday through Friday, a minimum of 11 Zero Weather Road Patrols provide additional coverage throughout the day and night, including weekends to augment H.E.L.P. trucks and Illinois State Police patrols.
+While the Illinois Tollway's Highway Emergency Lane Patrol (H.E.L.P.) trucks sponsored by State Farm run from 4 a.m. to 8 p.m., Monday through Friday, a minimum of 12 Zero Weather Road Patrols provide additional coverage throughout the day and night, including weekends to augment H.E.L.P. trucks and Illinois State Police patrols.

-The Zero Weather Road Patrols consist of crew cab trucks equipped with arrow boards for directing traffic around accidents or stranded vehicles and enough room to accommodate up to five passengers if motorists need to be transported to a Tollway maintenance garage, toll plaza or Tollway oasis while service is obtained.
+The Zero Weather Road Patrols consist of crew cab trucks equipped with arrow boards for directing traffic around accidents or stranded vehicles and accommodate up to five passengers if motorists need to be transported to a Tollway maintenance garage, toll plaza or Tollway oasis while service is obtained.
 Cars or trucks with empty fuel tanks, flat tires, batteries needing a boost, or overheated radiators are just some of the most frequent problems reported among drivers needing help.